maloo0/homebridge-shelly-consumption/README.md

 Actually, this only is a beta version and a very new plugin.
 Should any errors occur, of course you can write to me via GitHub.
 Suggestions for improvement are welcome too.
 Thanks a lot!

+A detailed description for usage will follow soon.